The South African dealer register

 Setting metal choices in 2026 SA: 18kt white gold remains the most common (~60 per cent of round brilliant settings), platinum is the durability premium choice (~25 per cent, adds R8,000-15,000 to the build), 18kt yellow gold is rising on the back of vintage style trends (~10 per cent), and 18kt rose gold occupies the remaining ~5 per cent of buyers.

-ProDiam builds round brilliant settings in their in-house workshop in 3 to 4 weeks, at wholesale margin.
-A typical halo setting in 18kt white gold with 0.30 carat total accent diamonds costs R18,000 to R28,000 at ProDiam wholesale.
-The same setting at SA retail costs R28,000 to R45,000.
+A wholesale-margin workshop builds a round brilliant setting in 3 to 4 weeks.
+A typical halo in 18kt white gold with 0.30 carat total accent diamonds runs R18,000 to R28,000 at wholesale, versus R28,000 to R45,000 at SA retail.

 Where to buy a round brilliant in SA in 2026

 For Cape Town buyers preferring local handling, Cape Diamonds carries a substantial GIA-certified inventory and has the strongest single-location showroom in SA.
-Pricing runs 10 to 20 per cent below the SA premium retail tier (Browns, Shimansky) and 15 to 25 per cent above ProDiam wholesale.
+Pricing runs 10 to 20 per cent below the SA premium retail tier (Browns, Shimansky) and 15 to 25 per cent above wholesale.
 The trade-off is convenience versus Rand outcome.

 For brand-led buyers, Shimansky offers proprietary cuts (Brilliant 10, My Girl) at a design premium of typically 25 to 40 per cent over GIA 3EX from a wholesale source.
 Browns and Charles Greig offer high-finish retail experiences at retail-tier pricing.
 NWJ provides national-footprint accessibility at mid-tier pricing.